The 77 Best Chick Flick Movies Ever

 Grab the popcorn and wine—we're staying in tonight.

 There are some nights when all you want is to get dressed up with your besties, head to the nearest bar, and dance the night away.
 Other times, you'd rather stay in for the night, don your most comfortable pajamas, scarf down a buffet of snacks, and gossip over endless glasses of wine.
-For the evenings when you prefer to stay in and kick it with your friends, it's essential that you gather around your television screen for a movie that will inevitably leave you in stitches or in tears (maybe both).
-What you need in this situation?
+For the evenings when you prefer to stay in and kick it with your friends, it's essential you gather around the TV to tune into a must-watch movie that will inevitably leave you in stitches or tears (or maybe both).
+What do you need in this situation?
 The best chick flicks Hollywood has to offer.

 According to Merriam-Webster, a chick flick is a “motion picture intended to appeal especially to women.”
-And if you Google “chick flicks,” you’ll find a sea of rom-coms and movie posters covered in pink.
-Gross.
-While there’s nothing wrong with liking the color pink or enjoying a good rom-com (we're obsessed with Barbiecore pink and the best rom-coms at MC!), we’d argue that women have far more varied interests than just romance when it comes to film.
+And if you Google “chick flicks,” you’ll find a sea of iconic rom-coms and movie posters covered in pink.
+Cringe.
+While there’s nothing wrong with liking the color pink or enjoying a good rom-com (we're obsessed with Barbiecore pink and romance movies here at MC!), we’d argue that women have far more varied interests than just love when it comes to film.

 Best Chick Flick Rom-Coms